 Chinese Knives Forum is a forum for users who enjoy knives from China.
 The forum may be smaller than others, but its members are passionate about knives, and some posts get over 10,000 years.
 Some of the site's users have been collecting Chinese knives for years, so if you have a question about where to source your latest acquisition, someone is certain to have the answer.

 If you use some of the forums on this list, you'll find like-minded people, grow your collection, and even be able to learn from some of the best in the industry.
 They’re all free to join, and the information they provide is priceless.Whether you’re new to knife making or have a nationally-recognized brand, the secret to success is a quality product.
 Red Label Abrasives offers knife making kits that can create blades that any enthusiast would be happy to own.
-We also sell some of the longest-lasting and highest-performance sanding belts for knife making, so come find out how we can add that extra level of quality to your blades.
+We also sell some of the longest-lasting and highest-performance sanding belts and sanding discs for knife making, so come find out how we can add that extra level of quality to your blades.
 For more information, please call 844-824-1956 or fill out our contact form.